Randomized adiabatic quantum linear solver algorithm with optimal complexity scaling and detailed running costs: Algorithmic details

-The central aim is to solve $A\v{y} = \v{b}$ in its coherent formulation $A\ket{y} = \ket{b}$.
-It is useful to embed the linear system in another one for which \begin{enumerate} \item The matrix of coefficients is Hermitian; \item Its norm is bounded by $1$. \end{enumerate} Here we briefly discuss how to do so and why it does not affect the results of our work.
-Let $N_A$ be an upper bound to the norm of $A$.
-Consider the rescaled Hermitian extension
+The central aim is to solve $A\v{y} = \v{b}$ in its coherent formulation $A\ket{y} \propto \ket{b}$.
+It is useful to embed the linear system in another one for which the norm of the matrix of coefficients is bounded by~$1$.